Abooow/Paia/README.md

   }
 }
 ```
 When changing to a new View, the old View (MyFirstView) will be pushed to a stack (BackStack) by the ViewManager, making it possible to return to it later if needed.
-The `GoBack()` method pops the stack and renders the previous View (MyFirstView).
-The current View (MySecondView) will pushed to yet another stack, the FrontStack, so it is possible to go forward as well by calling the `GoForward()` method.
+The `GoBack()` method pops the stack and renders the **previous View** (MyFirstView).
+The current View (MySecondView) will pushed to yet another stack, the FrontStack, so it is possible to **go forward** as well by calling the `GoForward()` method.

 </br>

 ## Passing data between Views
-Let's add a `Name` property to `MySecondView` and let other Views decide a name (of whatever) before changing View.
-The property has to obviously be public with a public setter.
+Let's add a public `Name` property to `MySecondView` in order for `MyFirstView` to be able to assign a value to it before changing View.
 ```csharp
 class MySecondView : ViewBase
 {